 Why Reduce Carbon?

-With the cost of energy expected to rise, taking steps to identify energy savings now will also benefit cost savings in the future.
-Reducing energy consumption not only reduces carbon emissions but also reduces risk.
-A Sustainable Waterloo member, a sheet metal manufacturer in Cambridge, Ontario will save in excess of $1 million over the next 10 years in energy costs.
+A sheet metal manufacturer & Sustainable Waterloo member in Cambridge, Ontario will save in excess of $1 million over the next 10 years in energy costs.
 What’s more, carbon emissions have decreased by 233 tonnes per year and profits have increased from 3.0% to 7.6% for this manufacturer.

 By voluntarily partnering with NSI, businesses are able to calculate and assign a cost to carbon emissions.
-Businesses can begin to prepare for the inevitability of an economy in which carbon is regulated and deterred through financial mechanisms (cap-and-trade, carbon tax, etc.).
+Organizations can begin to prepare for the inevitability of an economy in which carbon is regulated and deterred through financial mechanisms (cap-and-trade, carbon tax, etc.).
 Quantifying the amount of emissions a company produces is an important step towards managing carbon emissions efficiently and identifying potential for reductions and savings.